ethereum-optimism/superchain-ops/tasks/eth/2-add-superchainConfig/Validation.md

   **After:** `0x0000000000000000000000000000000000000000000000000000000000000057` <br/>
   **Meaning:** The Safe nonce is updated.<br/>
   **Additional Note:** This number may be slightly different if other transactions have recently been executed.
-The important thing is that it should change by 1.
+The important thing is that it should increment by 1.

 ### `0xbeb5fc579115071764c7423a4f12edde41f106ed` (`OptimismPortalProxy`)